PhantomCatz/Timed-Based-Swerve_TrajectoryPlanner/README.md

 Currenly working out the logic of the entire code structure

 Will mostly likely need to split the code in order fix issues with advantagekit and trajectory planner indiviually

+7/8/2023 deleted files as merging opened up more problems than expected